-NCR supports strong, vibrant neighborhood organizations.
-Neighborhood organizations encourage resident participation in the decision-making that affects them at the most local level.
-They are another way to connect residents to the City, encourage community building among neighbors and spread information.
-Neighborhood organizations can be great grassroots organizing and leadership experiences for residents.
-Some common issues that neighborhood organizations deal with are housing, livability, safety and the environment.
+NCR supports and administers City funding to Minneapolis neighborhood organizations.
+Neighborhood organizations invest in neighborhoods, engage neighbors in local decision-making, connect residents to the City, build a sense of community and share information.
+Some common issues that neighborhood organizations work on are housing, livability, safety and the environment.

 What neighborhood organizations do

-Some common activities of neighborhood organizations include voter registration, community meetings, litter cleanup, ice cream socials, community gardens, youth and senior programs, and even classes like bike repair, yoga, and English as a second language.
-Read Neighborhoods 101 and learn more about the role of neighborhood organizations in Minneapolis.
+Some common activities of neighborhood organizations include voter registration, community meetings, housing improvements, litter cleanup, ice cream socials, community gardens, youth and senior programs, and even classes like bike repair, yoga, and English as a second language.
+Learn more about the role of neighborhood organizations in Minneapolis on Neighborhoods 101.

-To see examples of neighborhood projects and events, read neighborhood stories and read through some of the annual reports below.
+To see examples of neighborhood projects and events, read neighborhood stories here.

 Neighborhood news emails are sent to neighborhood organization executive directors and board chairs.
 Contact [email protected] if you should be added to this email list, or read the messages in the links below.